brcesar/Portf-lio/README.md

 - Naive Bayes
 - Support Vector Machines (SVM)

-This is a dataset downloaded from the github and have information about clients and which client have defaulted his loan.
+This is a dataset downloaded from the github and have information about clients and which client has defaulted his credit card bill.
 Dataset:
  - 26 features
  - 64591 samples